 AMP has proven effective in a variety of settings and for a wide demographic.

 As of May 2018, NCOA’s Aging Mastery Program® (AMP) meets all criteria to qualify as an evidence-based program under Title III-D of the Older Americans Act.
-NCOA will submit a formal application to the Evidence-Based Program Review Council in when it re-opens for new programs in 2019.

 A research study by Lisa Ferretti and Phil McCallion of Temple University was published May 7 in the peer-reviewed journal Healthcare.
 The study showed specific improvements in physical activity and use of advance care planning.
 Publication of the study means that AMP now meets the five criteria set by the U.S. Administration for Community Living.
+In October 2019 researchers at the University of California Los Angeles published a second article in a peer reviewed journal sharing an evaluation of the program with 180 older adults in Los Angeles County.
+While the study had mixed results, quasi-experimental analyses in the evaluation found that attending AMP was associated with improvements in mental health.

 Community-based organizations can take advantage of this milestone to tap into and leverage additional funding for AMP.
 Each state has a different process for deciding which programs qualify for funding under Title III-D of the Older Americans Act: